AnyDSL/artic/README.md

 ## Syntax

 The syntax is pretty small and compact, and follows the rules of ANF: every expression in an application must be in normal form.
+This means that, in practice, expressions defined by`EXPR` and `COMPLEX_EXPR` may or may not terminate, and that atomic expressions (defined by `ATOMIC_EXPR`) are guaranteed to terminate.

 ### Expressions: